 Motorised vehicles may be used to travel to and from a hunting location.
 However, once a hunt has commenced, the vehicle must not be used as part of the hunt.
-If the deer passes the hunters, vehicles must not be used to chase the deer or ferry hunters or hounds from location to location.
-The improper and illegal use of vehicles to hunt is considered to be highly unethical and is inconsistent with the concept of 'fair chase'.
+The improper use of vehicles to hunt is considered to be highly unethical and is inconsistent with the concept of 'fair chase'.